Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 A common mistake

-Costs, savings and timing: what UK households should consider
+Costs, savings and timing: what UK households should consider in 2026

 Standing charge can decide the winner